endurio/foundation-wallet/wallet/walletdb/README.md

 walletdb
 ========

-Package walletdb provides a namespaced database interface for dcrwallet.
+Package walletdb provides a namespaced database interface for ndrw.

 A wallet essentially consists of a multitude of stored data such as private and public keys, key derivation bits, pay-to-script-hash scripts, and various